 - We recommend uploading your MP4 file prior to your live event.

 - Important: Because File Repositories are connected to individuals, the person queueing and starting the video playback should be the person who uploads the file.
 Presenters or Moderators should log into the Portal using provided access credentials and upload their presentation video prior to the Live Event if they will be starting the video during the event.

 - Presenters and Moderators should use the Files view on the left Dashboard navigation to upload video in order to make it available to play via the Moderator Console during your Event.

 - Note: Attaching a video to an Event on the Engage step of the Event build will make it available to Attendees for download.

 If you have uploaded your MP4 to your File Repository, it will be ready for you to add to your Event when you need.

 To queue your MP4 for playback, go to the Meeting Controls widget in your Moderator Console:

-Select 'Show Video.'
+Select 'Queue Video.'
 The File Repository will open.
-Then, select the MP4 you wish to play from the list.
+Then, select the MP4 you wish to queue for playback from the list.